LewisB321/ProjectScripts/README.md

 r - Resource(skip).
 Skips the checks for /resources and /js if you know it's used for other purposes

+p - PHP(skip).
+Skips the checks for phpinfo.php and /phpmyadmin if you know the host isn't using PHP

-These flags are no by default so you only have to specify if you want them on
+These flags are no by default so you only have to specify if you want them on (Y)

 PUBLIC EXAMPLE:
-bash checks.sh -h www.twitter.com -p y -f y -w y -r y
+bash checks.sh -h gigabyte.com -s y -w y -r n -p n

 PRIVATE EXAMPLE:
-bash checks.sh -h localhost
+bash checks.sh -h localhost -w n

-RESOURCE AND JAVASCRIPT FOLDER LOOKUP DOESN'T WORK >:( At the end you'll be asked if you want to output findings to a text file.
-Work in progress.
+At the end you'll be asked if you want to output findings to a text file.
+If yes, you'll get all of the collated information alongside a brief vulnerability lookup using the following API: https://services.nvd.nist.gov/rest/json/cves/2.0